emjwalter/-user-.github.io/index.md

   <li>Having fun! :grinning:</li>
 </ul>

-If you would like to connect with me and explore ways in which we could collaborate, please get in touch.
+:coffee: If you would like to connect with me and explore ways in which we could collaborate, please get in touch.

 Thank you for checking out my page :yellow_heart:
   </body>